Skip to content

 1) Python/3.10.8-GCCcore-12.3.0 => Python/3.11.3-GCCcore-12.3.0

-Modules warns me that the Python module has been reloaded, but let's ignore that and launch an IPython session by typing ipython.
+Modules warns me that the Python module has been reloaded, but let's assume we did not see that.
+Typing ipython launches an interactive python session.

 Python 3.11.3 (main, Nov 13 2023, 00:27:08) [GCC 12.3.0]